+In addition to Proficient, the Advanced student is able to correctly identify shapes within a compound figure.
+The Proficient student is able to correctly name shapes regardless of their orientations or overall size.
 The Basic student is able to correctly name shapes: squares, circles, triangles, rectangles, cones, and cubes.
 Assessment Boundary: does not include hexagon, cylinder, or sphere.
+The Below Basic student does not meet the Basic performance level.